sashabryl/cursor-payment-microservice/README.md

 # Curson Payment Microservice
 This is a microservice that handles payment and order operations for the Curson platform.
 It is built with FastAPI and uses Docker for containerization.
-It is not complete because Celery does not support async tasks and therefore I cannot use it for polling stripe checkout sessions and updating Order payment status, and using webhooks would require deployment.
+It is not complete because in fact Celery does not support async tasks and therefore I cannot use it for polling stripe checkout sessions and updating Order payment status, and using webhooks would require deployment.
 The point is, I managed to create this app writing myself next to no lines of code.

 ## Installation
 * Create .env file according to .env.sample